-According to government of India (Programme of Action NPE 1992, Ministry of Human Resources Development) there were 12,470 creches in 1991-92 serving about three takh children.
-These figures, which include both statutory and voluntary creches, do not specify the numbers of children in each group, nor the number of working mothers.
-Another estimate [Swaminathan 1991] indicates that about 2.5 lakh children are found in 10,000 creches in the voluntary sector and only about 50,000 children are in creches in the statutory sector.
+According to Government of India (Programme of Action NPE 1992, Ministry of Human Resources Development) there were 12,470 creches in 1991-92 serving about 3 lakh children.
+These figures, which include both statutory and voluntary creches, do not specify the numbers of children in each groups, nor the number of working mothers.
+Another estimate (Swamitathan, 1991) indicates that about 2.5 lakh children are found in 10,000 creches in the voluntary sector and only about 50,000 children are in creches in the statutory sector.
 No specific information is available about the numbers of children in the age groups 0-2 years and 2-6 years in either sector.